Chicken Wild Rice Soup is an easy, one-pot meal for those days you need a little comfort. Cozy up with a bowl and a hunk of bread and call it a day.

 - The Classic Borscht – If you haven’t tried borscht, you must.
 Full of healthy beets and cabbage, it’s filling and light at the same time.

 - Cabbage Rolls Soup – Cabbage rolls in soup form.
 YUM.

 Share Some Love ❤️

-- Serve soup while it's hot.
-Whenever the soup cools down, it will thicken up, but thins back once it's reheated.
+- Serve soup while it's nice and hot.
+Whenever the soup cools down, it will naturally thicken up but will thin out once it's reheated.